At St Francis of Assisi we offer a range of programs to support students in Literacy and Numeracy. We offer:

 Reinforced Reading lessons focus on developing problem-solving strategies, and supports the student to improve reading accuracy, reading fluency, and reading comprehension.

 Students who participate in these programs are those most in need of literacy support after one year of school, regardless of status.
 Students making slower progress, finding it difficult to accelerate their literacy will be closely monitored throughout the program following the recommended procedures.

-All learning experiences involve children being withdrawn from the classroom (during Mathematics sessions where possible) in small groups, by a specialist teacher, where they work both collaboratively to solve Mathematical problems, in order to maximise each child’s opportunity to learn.
+At St Francis of Assisi we offer small group numeracy support to meet the individual needs of each child who are experiencing difficulty in learning mathematics in the early years and beyond.
+All learning experiences involve children being withdrawn from the classroom, during Mathematics sessions in small groups, by a specialist teacher, where they work both collaboratively to solve Mathematical problems, in order to maximise each child’s opportunity to learn.

 Social and Emotional Support

 At St Francis of Assisi we put great emphasis on the wellbeing of our students.
 Due to this we offer two social and emotional programs at our school:

 Aussie Optimism is a small group program run by trained educational assistants and teachers.
 The Aussie Optimism Program was developed to reduce and prevent anxiety and depression in children and adolescents.
 Aussie Optimism also develops and promotes positive mental health in children, adolescents and school communities.
 Aussie Optimism is run by our social worker, educational assistants and teacher on a weekly basis in small groups.
 Aussie Optimism teaches practical skills and strategies relating to social and emotional wellbeing and problem-solving in children.